tonywalker1/cpp_dev/README.md

 My basic C++ development container.

 ## Summary
-I started programming in C++ around 25 years ago.
+I started programming C++ around 25 years ago.
 At that time, I developed on one system and tested on another.
 Of course, it didn't take long for a system to become a complete mess of old compilers, libraries, etc. As a result, system rebuilds we frequent.
 In the early 2000s, I started using virtual